poetapp/documentation/rdd/timestamp-receipts.md

 # Timestamp Receipts

-Timestamp Receipts are used to verify that a given set of data existed at a point in time by checking the hash of the set of data against a blockchain block.
+Timestamp Receipts are used to verify that a given file existed at a point in time by checking the hash of the file against a blockchain block.

 ## Related Issues
 - https://github.com/poetapp/node/issues/178